GM-Consult-Pty-Ltd/text_indexing/README.md

 * `index-elimination` - selecting a subset of the entries in an index where the `term` is in the collection of `terms` in a search phrase.
 * `inverse document frequency` or `iDft` is equal to log (N / `dft`), where N is the total number of terms in the index.
 The `IdFt` of a rare term is high, whereas the [IdFt] of a frequent term is likely to be low.
 * `JSON` is an acronym for `"Java Script Object Notation"`, a common format for persisting data.
+* `lemmatizer` - lemmatisation (or lemmatization) in linguistics is the process of grouping together the inflected forms of a word so they can be analysed as a single item, identified by the word's lemma, or dictionary form (from [Wikipedia](https://en.wikipedia.org/wiki/Lemmatisation)).
 * `postings` - a separate index that records which `documents` the `vocabulary` occurs in.
 In this implementation we also record the positions of each `term` in the `text` to create a positional inverted `index`.
 * `postings list` - a record of the positions of a `term` in a `document`.
 A position of a `term` refers to the index of the `term` in an array that contains all the `terms` in the `text`.
 * `term` - a word or phrase that is indexed from the `corpus`.
 The `term` may differ from the actual word used in the corpus depending on the `tokenizer` used.
+* `term filter` - filters unwanted terms from a collection of terms (e.g. stopwords), breaks compound terms into separate terms and / or manipulates terms by invoking a `stemmer` and / or `lemmatizer`.
+* `stemmer` -  stemming is the process of reducing inflected (or sometimes derived) words to their word stem, base or root form—generally a written word form (from [Wikipedia](https://en.wikipedia.org/wiki/Stemming)).
+* `stopwords` - common words in a language that are excluded from indexing.
 * `term frequency (Ft)` is the frequency of a `term` in an index or indexed object.
 * `term position` is the zero-based index of a `term` in an ordered array of `terms` tokenized from the `corpus`.
 * `text` - the indexable content of a `document`.